jpastuszek/httpimagestore/README.md

 In this example each thumbnail will be first rotated by `rotate` query string parameter value and cropped by query string provided values `crop_x`, `crop_y`, `crop_w`, `crop_h`.
 If query string parameter `edits` is provided it will be used to do additional edits after rotation and cropping is applied.

 Example URI can look like this: `/example?rotate=90&crop_x=0.1&crop_y=0.1&crop_w=0.8&crop_h=0.8&edits=pixelate,0.2,0.1,0.6,0.6,size:0.03!rectangle,0.1,0.8,0.8,0.1,color:blue`.
-This will firstly rotate image by 90 degrees and crop off 10% from each side of the image and then pixelate middle region of the image and draw blue rectangle at the bottom of it.
+Posted image will be rotated by 90 degree.
+Than the result will be cropped by 10% from each sied.
+Next middle region of the image will be pixelated and then blue rectangle will be drawn at the bottom of it.
+Finally thumbnail of dimensions 100 by 100 will be generated and provided as JPEG encoded image in response body.

 #### identify